 Funny, I don’t remember feeling (fill in the blank)…

 After a break of several years, (or decades), getting back into the saddle can bring great joy, immediately followed by the shocking realization that this feels nothing like it did when you were younger.
 What happened to that old adage about riding a bicycle – you never forget?
 Isn’t that supposed to apply to riding horses, too?
-Evidently, one of the times you fell on your head when you were 10 caused just enough of a concussion to erase all memories of the downsides of riding like:
+Evidently, one of the times you fell on your head when you were 10 caused just enough of a concussion to erase all memories of the downsides of riding; and you’re now discovering:

 The distance between the ground and the saddle has doubled since you were last on a horse